Rick Nash: New York Rangers (2012–2018)

 Nash signed a contract to play with HC Davos again during the 2012–13 NHL lockout.
 In late September 2012, while playing for Davos, Nash injured his shoulder and left the game.

 Nash with the New York Rangers in March 2013.

 Nash had a successful first regular season with the Rangers, scoring 21 goals and 21 assists for 42 points in 44 games played in the lockout-shortened 2012–13 season.
 However, in the playoffs, Nash underwhelmed with only one goal and four assists in 12 playoff games.

 Nash opened the 2013–14 season well, with three assists in two games.
 But on October 8, 2013, in a game against the San Jose Sharks, Nash suffered a concussion from a hit by Brad Stuart, which forced him to miss 17 games.
 On November 21, Nash scored his first goal of the season in a 3–2 win against the Dallas Stars.
 He would finish the season with a solid goal total of 26 in 65 games, but with only 13 assists, his 39 points tied a career low.
 Nash struggled mightily in the playoffs for the second straight year, scoring only three goals in 25 playoff games.
-Despite his low offensive production, however, he was solid defensively throughout, and the Rangers reached the Stanley Cup Finals, ultimately losing in five games to the Los Angeles Kings in a series in which all the games were close decisions.
+Despite his low offensive production, however, he was solid defensively throughout, and the Rangers reached the Stanley Cup Final, ultimately losing in five games to the Los Angeles Kings in a series in which all the games were close decisions.

 Nash had a superstar season in 2014–15 scoring a career-high 42 goals (third in the NHL behind Steven Stamkos with 43 and Alexander Ovechkin with 53) and 27 assists.
 Nash's production also improved during the 2015 playoffs, as he scored five goals and nine assists (14 points) in 19 games as the Rangers fell to the Tampa Bay Lightning in a hard-fought seven-game Eastern Conference Finals series.